 One aspect of oral health that should not be underestimated is the regular dental checkup.
 This is something that should be orchestrated for the whole family, and on a regular basis through the year.
 Going to the dentist only when something appears to be wrong is short-sighted – it doesn’t address the preventive approach to optimum oral health, which preferable and recommended.

 In Woodbridge and Vaughan, the Mackenzie Dental Centre offers a preventive, comprehensive approach to oral health care.
 Dr. Lloyd Pedvis provides semi-annual examinations; routine cleanings; emergency treatments; and more involved dental procedures.
 To learn more, contact the clinic directly at 905-417-8700 and arrange for an appointment.
-For more information about various services, visit the clinic website at www.mackenziedentalcentre.com.
+For more information about various services, you can contact us online.